sudheerj/javascript-interview-questions/README.md

 202. ### How do you create an object with prototype

-     The Object.create() method is used to create a new object with the specified prototype object and properties. i.e, It uses existing object as the prototype of the newly created object.
+     The Object.create() method is used to create a new object with the specified prototype object and properties. i.e, It uses an existing object as the prototype of the newly created object.
 It returns a new object with the specified prototype object and properties.

      ```javascript
       const user = {